themattman/wordle-solver/README.md

 ## ToDo

-- Get basic strategy working
+[X] Get basic strategy working

-- More complex strategies with letter distributions from the dictionary
+[] More complex strategies with letter distributions from the dictionary

-- Better dictionary
+[] Better dictionary

-- Support changing rules of game to more letters, more guesses, etc
+[] Support changing rules of game to more letters, more guesses, etc

-- Select strategy from cmd line
+[] Select strategy from cmd line

-- Automate hundreds of rounds of Solver v Checker
+[X] Automate hundreds of rounds of Solver v Checker

-- Measure success rates of various algos against whole dictionary
+[-] Measure success rates of various algos against whole dictionary